olanti-p/Cataclysm-TLG/doc/CONTRIBUTING.md

 ## Contributing via GitHub

+At this time, we are not accepting contributions from the general public.
+If you would like to take on a specific project, please contact worm girl via discord or github.

 Contributing to Cataclysm: The Last Generation is easy — simply [fork](https://github.com/CleverRaven/Cataclysm-DDA/fork) the repository here on GitHub, make your changes, and then send us a pull request.

 There are a couple of guidelines we suggest sticking to (see [#Example Workflow](#example-workflow)):